teemu-u/ansible-msworkshop/docs/README.md

 In this, we will create a public IP address and associate it with the network interface.

-Azure allocates the public IP address using one of two methods, static or dynamic.
-An IP address allocated with the static method will not change, irrespective of the power cycle of the virtual machine; whereas, an IP address allocated with the dynamic method is subject to change.
-In this, we will create a public IP address allocated with the Static method.

-To do this, follow the steps below:

 1. Create a public IP: